As your family prepares to celebrate the birth of Christ, you may be surprised to find this Christmas to be one of the best yet!

 Pick a ministry or charity to support as a family (or sponsor a child!), and brainstorm ways for everyone to contribute.
 Kids can do extra chores to earn money to donate to a ministry, or they can help you shop for the church food pantry the next time you’re at the grocery store.
 As they fill out their own Christmas wish lists, encourage them to make out a giving list, perhaps even by picking out toys to purchase for donation to a local drive.
 By helping your kids to think of others and give to those in need, they can learn to be good not for the sake of getting presents but as a way to give a present to the baby Jesus—it’s his birthday, after all!

-As the challenges of 2020 continue to affect daily life, practicing some of these Advent traditions can help your family make the most of this holiday season.
+These are just some ideas to help your family embrace the beautiful and sacred season of Advent.
 As your family prepares to celebrate the birth of Christ, you may be surprised to find this Christmas to be one of the best yet!

 For more inspiration, check out Tyndale’s online Advent calendar for free devotions every day until Christmas!